What You Need To Know About The Renewable Obligation (RO) In 2023

 There were variations of the Renewable Obligation in Scotland which was called the Renewable Obligation Scotland (ROS), and in Northern Ireland which was called Northern Ireland Renewable Obligation (NIRO).

-All three Renewable Obligation scheme closed to new applications on 31 March 2017.
+All three Renewable Obligation schemes closed to new applications on 31 March 2017.
 For some renewable technologies such as solar PV and onshore wind, it closed much sooner restricting the amount of support for these technologies as they were deemed more cost-effective and not needing the support of the Renewable Obligation.

 Some renewable generators were also able to apply for extensions past this deadline if they meet specific eligibility criteria, but this grace period was strictly limited to specific reasons and for fixed periods of time.
-The grace period was given where development had already been approved, there was a grid delay, or an investment freeze which saw deadlines for some technologies extend to 31 March 2019.
+The grace period was given when development had already been approved, there was a grid delay, or an investment freeze which saw deadlines for some technologies extend to 31 March 2019.